Can We Walk Our Fat Away?

 How to Kill Cravings with Walking

-“I noticed a couple months in, that I wasn’t craving sweet things.
+“I noticed a couple of months in, that I wasn’t craving sweet things.
 I love sugar, but I wasn’t craving it anymore.
 I was actually thinking about vegetables.
 I’d have to go to Whole Foods because I wanted a veggie burger.
 For someone like me, who had fat girl taste buds, that was huge!”

 It wasn’t long before Ellen was walking 25 miles a week and the weight she had struggled to get off, was slipping away.